InvertAvatar: Incremental GAN Inversion for Generalized Head Avatars: Discussion and Conclusion

 \section{Discussion and Conclusion}

-\textbf{Limitation.} Dependent on a parametric model to control facial expressions, our method struggles with extreme expressions beyond the model's capability, like frowning and sticking tongue out.
+\textbf{Limitation.} Dependent on a parametric model to control facial expressions, our method is error-prone to tracking errors and struggles with extreme expressions beyond the model's capability, like frowning and sticking tongue out.
 Additionally, synthesizing stable, clear dynamic lower teeth remains challenging.
 Future advancements in more robust facial models capable of tracking these aspects are likely to enhance the performance.

 \textbf{Potential Social Impact.} Considering our method can reconstruct a vivid personalized head character using a single image in less than one second, it may be used for generating ``deepfakes'', which should be addressed carefully before deploying the technology.